GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_listing/index.md

 {% Compare 'worse' %}
 Add unnecessary keywords to your description in an attempt to improve search results.
 Repetitive or irrelevant use of keywords can create an unpleasant user experience and result in an item being suspended from the Chrome Web Store.
-See [Keyword Spam policy][keyword-spam]
+See [Keyword Spam policy][keyword-spam] for more information.
 {% endCompare %}

 ## Images